CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Namespaces
 '''''''''''

-Namespaces allow you a way to organize your code.
+Namespaces provide you a way to organize your code.
 The "using" directive can be implemented as a way of accessing members of a namespace without having to type out their full name each time they are used.
-When a new project is created several common namespaces are inserted.
+When a new project is created, several common namespaces are inserted.

 1. Implement the using directive to add the namespaces of the references we add.